techjay-c/tp/docs/DeveloperGuide.md

 Expected Output in the Command Output Box: Listed all Dentist!

-### Edit a Dentist (To be added soon)
+### Edit a Dentist

+Prerequisite: There is at least 1 Dentist stored in ToothTracker.
+In this example, we assume there are two dentists with the following attributes:<br>
+**Dentist 1**
+* Name: `Xavier Tan`
+* Phone: `90895772`
+* Email: `xaviertan@hotmail.com`
+* Address: `X Dental Clinic, Serangoon Road, S335291`
+* Specialization: `Endodontics`
+* Yoe (Years of Experience): `8`
+* Tag: `Professional`

+**Dentist 2**
+* Name: `Bernard Tan`
+* Phone: `98983492`
+* Email: `bernardtan@hotmail.com`
+* Address: `B Dental Clinic, Serangoon Road, S335291`
+* Specialization: `Orthodontics`
+* Yoe (Years of Experience): `2`
+* Tag: `Trainee`

+Expected Output in the Dentist List.
+All Dentists stored in ToothTracker is displayed.

+Expected Output in the Command Output Box: Listed all Dentist!

+### Searching for a Dentist by Keyword
+Prerequisite: There are only two dentists named `Xavier Tan` and `Bernard Tan` stored in ToothTracker.

+`search-dentist Xavier`

+Expected Output in the Dentist List: `Xavier Tan` dentist is displayed.

+Expected Output in the Command Output Box: 1 dentists listed!

+`search-dentist Bernard`

+Expected Output in the Dentist List: `Bernard Tan` dentist is displayed.

+Expected Output in the Command Output Box: 1 dentists listed!

+`search-dentist Tan`

+Expected Output in the Dentist List: `Xavier Tan` and `Bernard Tan` dentists are displayed.

+Expected Output in the Command Output Box: 2 dentists listed!

+### Searching for a dentist by Dentist ID

+Prerequisite: There are only two dentists named `Xavier Tan` and `Bernard Tan` stored in ToothTracker.
+Xavier Tan's Dentist ID is `1` and Bernard Tan's Dentist ID is 4 (Dentists with ID 2 and 3 are assumed to be removed previously).

+`search-dentist 1`

+Expected Output in the Dentist List: `Xavier Tan` dentist is displayed.

+Expected Output in the Command Output Box: Dentist with dentist ID 1 found.

+`search-dentist 4`

+Expected Output in the Dentist List: `Bernard Tan` dentist is displayed.

+Expected Output in the Command Output Box: 1 dentists listed!

+`search-dentist 999`

+Expected Output in the Dentist List: No dentist displayed.

+Expected Output in the Command Output Box: No dentist found with dentist ID 666.

 ### Deleting a Dentist

 Deleting a dentist while all dentists are being shown

-1. Prerequisites: List all dentists using the `list-dentist` command.
+Prerequisites: List all dentists using the `list-dentist` command.
 Multiple dentists may be shown in the dentist list.

-2. Test case: `delete-dentist 1`<br>
+`delete-dentist 1`

-   Expected: Dentist with DENTIST_ID 1 is deleted from the dentist list.
-Details of the deleted dentist shown in the status message.
+Expected Output in the Dentist List: Dentist with DENTIST_ID 1 is deleted from the dentist list.

+Expected Output in Command Output Box: Details of the deleted dentist shown in the Command Output Box.

+`delete-dentist -1`

-   Timestamp in the status bar is updated.
+Expected Output in the Dentist List: No dentist is deleted.

-3. Test case: `delete-dentist -1`<br>
-   Expected: No dentist is deleted.
-Error details shown in the status message for invalid ID provided.
-Status bar remains the same.
+Expected Output in Command Output Box: Error details shown in the status message for invalid ID provided.

-4. Other incorrect delete commands to try: `delete-dentist`, `delete-dentist x`, `...` (where x is not a positive integer)<br>
+Other incorrect delete commands to try:<br>
+`delete-dentist`, `delete-dentist x`, `...` <br>(where x is not a valid Dentist ID)
-   Expected: Similar to previous.

-5. _{ more test cases …​ }_
+Expected Output in the Dentist List: No dentist is deleted.

+Expected Output in Command Output Box:  Error details shown in the Command Output Box to show if it is an Invalid Dentist ID, or if it is an invalid command format.

 ### Saving data